aquafir/ACE.BaseMod/Samples/Spells/Readme.md

 ﻿# Spells

-`Spells` adds three things with a few options:
+`Spells` adds four things with a few options:

 - A pool of spell IDs that trigger on UA attack if the right combination of height/power is used.
   - Control number of buckets slider is divided into.